walterfreeman/ast101/study-guide-3.md

 * the nature of light
 * how light interacts with matter
 * how the spectra we observe can tell us about things in the sky
-* how the Sun produces its energy (see the notes for more detail)
+* how telescopes work and why the James Webb Space Telescope is uniquely capable

 I'll talk about each in turn.